bwang1008/TMCompiler/README.md

 Use curly braces for every if-else statement and for/while loops, even if they are only one line long.

-Commas can only be used to separate out parameters, whether in defining a function or calling a function.
-I have not included the comma operator, so you can not have two statements separated by a comma, declare multiple variables in the same statement, or use commas in for loops like `for(int i = 0, j = 0; i < 10; i +=1, j += 1)`.
+Commas can only be used to separate out parameters, whether in defining a function or calling a function. rC++ does not include the comma operator, so you can not have two statements separated by a comma, declare multiple variables in the same statement, or use commas in for loops like `for(int i = 0, j = 0; i < 10; i +=1, j += 1)`.

 You can use the provided functions `nextInt`, `printInt`, and `printSpace` for input and output.
 Always use `printSpace()` after every call to `printInt()`.